Triplex Plunger Pump Nozzle Size Calculation for High Pressure Jetting

 Example Calculation Logic for a Single Nozzle

-If the nozzle is selected too large, the pump flow passes easily but cannot build the required pressure.
-The operator may think the pump is weak, but the real problem may be excessive nozzle area.
-This is common in rental equipment, field cleaning contractors, and plants where nozzles are reused without checking wear.
+If the nozzle is selected too large, pump flow passes through easily but cannot build the required pressure.
+The operator may feel that the pump is weak.
+The real problem may be excessive nozzle area, especially if the nozzle has been reused for many jobs without checking wear.

 For a single nozzle, the calculation path is:

-- Adjust only within pump, hose, motor, and safety limits
+• Adjust only within pump, hose, motor, tool, and safety limits

 This method sounds simple, but it prevents many costly errors.
 It also helps separate nozzle problems from pump problems.
 A healthy pump with a wrong nozzle will still give poor performance.